 Frederic Kaplan's Time Machine FET Flagship CSA proposal, which the Descartes Center co-authored, may continue to the second round.

-On 25 September the Descartes Centre History of Science colloquium will revolve around getting real about Descartes’ radical Copernican realism.
+On 19 March the Descartes Centre History of Science colloquium will revolve around forensic practices in courtrooms in four European countries

 Areas of expertise: history of science | philosophy of science | knowledge society | scientific integrity | research funding | disciplines and interdisciplinarity | university history